 Experimental Design

 To determine how glucocorticoid exposure affects placental function, we will obtain n=X females and males /per group 8 week-old C57BL/6 virgin mice from Jackson laboratory.
 Mice will be given two weeks to acclimatize with ad libitum access to normal chow diet and water.
-After acclimatization, mice will then be single-housed and randomized into one of the following groups:
+After acclimatization, mice will then be single-housed and randomized into one of the following groups, to assess placental morphology (at E14.5) and effects on offspring (at delivery).
+Pending these results other groups may be evaluated as well:

 Cohort A of groups treated one week prior to conception: